maximebj/fitness.plugin/README.txt

 == Screenshots ==

 == Changelog ==

+= 1.3.5 =
+- Coachs are not mandatory anymore when adding a workout
+- Bugfix : error with bubble outside screen on mobile

 = 1.3.4 =
 - Bugfix : error on activation due to missing uppercase filenames